StuartCox3107/iGrow/README.md

 ## Aim of the site

 This is a site for UK vegetable gardeners.
 The site will allow anyone to post their growing experience and will allow gardeners to learn from themselves and each other .
 Initially they will record the planting details, then as the plant grows during the season, they will record notes on the growing.
 Finally they will record notes on the harvesting.
 The idea is that they will be able to have a record that allows them to learn from their and others' past mistakes and problems, and become better gardeners.
 As results are very dependent on local growing conditions the scope of the site is limited to the UK.

-[Link to live site](https://i-grow.herokuapp.com/) opens in same tab, click back if needed
+## [Link to live site](https://i-grow.herokuapp.com/) opens in same tab, click back if needed
----

 ## User stories

 "As a new user: I want to understand what the site does and how it can help me.
 I want to feel that the site will be easy and intuitive, and that it will serve a purpose to me"

 "As an existing user: I want a record of the vegetables I have grown over time, I want to know what has been successful for me and for others, and what has failed."

 "As an existing user: I want to be able to update records according to the lifecycle of plants throughout the growing season, I want to be able to track the various stages of growing and use this information to help me in the future"

 "As an existing user: I want this site to be specific to the experience of growing vegetables in my country, and growing conditions in my country, rather than using generalized information available on other worldwide sites"

-"As an existing user: I want a record of whether what I grow can be considered a success or not"

 "As the site owner: I want to ensure that the site is focussed on UK plant growings to best serve the target market.
 Anything beyond this should be deleted"

 ---